 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens exercise normal precautions in Namibia.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in this country.
+The US Department of State currently recommends US citizens exercise increased caution in Namibia due to crime.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 6 blank pages in their passport for each entry stamp/visa that will be required.
 A visa is required.
 A visa is available planeside for tourists for up to 90 days.

 (264) 061-295-8500 ; EMER: +(264)(85) 686-0853; US Embassy Windhoek, 14 Lossen Street, Windhoek, Namibia; ConsularWindhoek@state.gov; https://na.usembassy.gov/

 Lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) travelers can face unique challenges when traveling abroad.
 Laws and attitudes in some countries may affect safety and ease of travel.
 Legal protections vary from country to country.
 Many countries do not legally recognize same-sex marriage.
 Approximately seventy countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.

 The CDC and WHO recommend the following vaccinations for Namibia: hepatitis A, hepatitis B, typhoid, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia, COVID-19, and influenza.

 Desert; hot, dry; rainfall sparse and erratic